OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/word-api-1-2-requirement-set.md

 # What's new in Word JavaScript API 1.2

-WordApi added support for inline pictures.
+WordApi 1.2 added support for inline pictures.

-## API List
+## API list

-The following is a complete list of APIs added as part of the WordApi 1.2 requirement set.
+The following table lists the APIs added as part of the WordApi 1.2 requirement set.

 | Class | Fields | Description |
 |:---|:---|:---|